gpowen/gpowen.github.io/_posts/2020-9-28-Hello-World.md

 title: Welcome!
 ---

-This is a preliminary layout for me to iterate on.
-I will be showcasing projects from my graduate program in Social Data Analytics here in addition to my resume (all are currently WIP).
+Hello!
+Everything here is currently being iterated on:

+Please visit the "Works" tab to view some of my past projects and assignments from my MS in Social Data Analytics and Research.

+Please visit the "About" tab for my contact information.
+Additionally, my resume has its own tab.

+Thanks for visiting!